mgyannainglin/alpine-kubectl/README.md

 # alpine-kubectl
-Built the docker image with alpine linux for kubectl command
+Built the docker image with alpine linux for kubectl command including k8s config file.

 # Step by step guide
 1. First download or clone this repo.